CZ-NIC/convey/README.md

 5) **Split by a column** (produce separate files instead of single file; these can then be sent by generic SMTP or through OTRS)
 6) **Change CSV dialect** (change delimiter or quoting character)

+* It serves well as a shorthand for long `with open("/file/path") as f:` statements while you are programming.

 Python3.6+ required.

 ## Examples

+### Use it as a program

 ```bash
 $ convey my-file.csv # will trigger file parsing